V1D1AN/S1EM/README.md

 ```
 https://@IP/kibana
 ```
+* User: elastic
+* Password: your password

 The Url for TheHive:
 ```
 https://@IP/thehive
 ```
+* User: admin@thehive.local
+* Password: secret

 The Url for Cortex:
 ```
 https://@IP/cortex
 ```
+* User: your username
+* Password: your password

 The Url for FleetDm:
 ```
 https://@IP:8412
 ```
+* User: your username
+* Password: your password

 The Url for OpenCTI:
 ```
 https://@IP/opencti
 ```
+* User: the user in env.sample
+* Password: the password in env.sample

 The Url for MISP:
 ```
 https://misp.cyber/misp
 ```
+* User: admin@admin.test
+* Password: admin

 Note: You must add in your host file the name and the @IP of the solution.